umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 - Requires governance parameter `ReserveFactor` defining the portion of interest that must go to reserves
 - Requires governance parameter `BorrowInterestEpoch` defining how many blocks to wait between interest calculations
-- Requires governance paramater `InterestRateModel` and multiple model-specific parameters to calculate dynamic interest rates.
+- Requires multiple givernance parameters to calculate dynamic interest rates.
 - Asset reserve amounts are recorded directly by the `x/leverage` module

 ## References